-- Use the center AF point to focus. - Aim the center AF point over the subject, then press the shutter button halfway to autofocus.
+• Use the center AF point to focus.

+Aim the center AF point over the subject, then press the shutter button halfway to autofocus.
 During autofocusing, the beeper will continue beeping softly.
-If focus cannot be achieved, the focus confirmation light < > will blink. - Shoot continuously. - The default setting is <ြ > (Continuous shooting).
+If focus cannot be achieved, the focus confirmation light $< \bullet >$ will blink.

+Shoot continuously.

+The default setting is \triangleleft (Continuous shooting).
 When you want to take the picture, press the shutter button completely.
-If you hold down the shutter button, you will be able to maintain autofocusing during continuous shooting of the subject's changing facial expressions and movement (max. approx. 4 shots per sec.). - While the flash is recycling, "4 buSY" is displayed in the viewfinder, and a picture cannot be taken.
-Take the picture after this display turns off.
+If you hold down the shutter button, you will be able to maintain autofocusing during continuous shooting of the subject's changing facial expressions and movement (max. approx. 4 shots per sec.).

-Y Shooting Food
+Shooting Food

-When shooting food, use < \(\frac{4}{6} \) (Food).
+When shooting food, use $< \P$ (Food).
 The photo will look bright and vivid, making the food look delicious.